 Mozambique’s main attractions are its islands and its endless, largely undeveloped coastline.
-The Quirimbas and Bazaruto archipelagos are great places to relax on the beach, and also to see some amazing marine life.
-Maputo Special Reserve is an excellent spot for ocean safaris, as well as for seeing some elephants and other wildlife in a coastal setting.
-Niassa and Gorongosa both have potential to become top wildlife destinations with four of the Big Five present, though tourist facilities are limited at present.
+The Quirimbas and Bazaruto archipelagos are great to relax on the beach, and to see some amazing marine life.
+Maputo Special Reserve is an excellent spot for ocean safaris, as well as for seeing elephants and other terrestrial wildlife in a coastal setting.
+Niassa and Gorongosa both have enormous potential to become top wildlife destinations with four of the Big Five present, though tourist facilities are limited at present.

 Pros & Cons

 Mozambique isn’t a Big Five wildlife destination, but elephants are quite common in several parks.
 Rhino and cheetah are extinct in the country but lions can sometimes be seen.
 Although civil war and neglect has taken its toll on the land ecosystems, the Mozambican coast has an incredibly rich coral ecosystem.
 Whales, dolphins, turtles and even dugongs can be spotted in the Mozambican waters.